Smith runs for 2 TDs, No. 20 Minnesota routs Rutgers 42-7

 Rutgers avoided its fourth shutout in a Big Ten game this season when Kay’Ron Adams scored on a 5-yard run with 5:33 to play.

+“We have a lot of a long way to go, but like I keep saying, I just want this team to be, those players to be better players by the time we get to the end of the year,” Campanile said.

-That prevented Minnesota from picking up its first shutout since 2006 and first in a league game since 2004.
+The Scarlet Knights’ score prevented Minnesota from picking up its first shutout since 2006 and first in a league game since 2004.

-The Scarlet Knights came into the game as 29½-point underdogs and made the Gophers sweat a little.
+The Scarlet Knights came into the game as 29 1/2-point underdogs and made the Gophers sweat a little.
 Smith didn’t get Minnesota on the scoreboard until late in the first quarter with his short run and Morgan had a 13-yard TD pass to Rashod Bateman with less than five minutes left in the half.
 Smith scored from 16 yards out on the opening series of the second half for a 21-0 lead.

 Rutgers, which is using its third quarterback in a season marked by the firing of Chris Ash after the fourth game, was outgained 443-197.
 Johnny Langan was 9 of 19 for 48 yards and three interceptions, two by Winfield.